django/channels/docs/tutorial/part_3.rst

 don't need to create additional threads when handling requests.

-``ChatConsumer`` only uses async-native libraries (Channels and the channel layer) and in particular it does not access synchronous Django models.
+``ChatConsumer`` only uses async-native libraries (Channels and the channel layer) and in particular it does not access synchronous code.
 Therefore it can be rewritten to be asynchronous without complications.

 .. note::
-    Even if ``ChatConsumer`` *did* access Django models or other synchronous code it would still be possible to rewrite it as asynchronous.
+    Even if ``ChatConsumer`` *did* access Django models or synchronous code it would still be possible to rewrite it as asynchronous.
 Utilities like :ref:`asgiref.sync.sync_to_async <sync_to_async>` and
     :doc:`channels.db.database_sync_to_async </topics/databases>` can be
     used to call synchronous code from an asynchronous consumer.
 The performance gains however would be less than if it only used async-native libraries.
+Django models include methods prefixed with ``a`` that can be used safely from async contexts, provided that
+    :doc:`channels.db.aclose_old_connections </topics/databases>` is called
+    occasionally.

 Let's rewrite ``ChatConsumer`` to be asynchronous.
 Put the following code in ``chat/consumers.py``: